AnnemetteBP/logit-diff-lens/docs/README_model_weight_vocab_methods.md

 ## Overview

 This part of `LogitDiff` focuses on interpreting directions in weights, hidden states, and logits by projecting them into vocabulary space.
-It is useful when you want a more semantic view of what a direction, update, or difference appears to mean.
+It is useful when you want a more semantic view of what a direction, update, or difference appears to mean in prompt-lens or generation-lens analysis.

 ## Wrappers and normalization